-Cass Community Social Services is Detroit-based agency dedicated to providing food, housing, health services, and job programs.
-There is always something new and exciting happening at Cass, so keep watching our website to stay up to date!
+Cass Community Social Services is a Detroit-based agency dedicated to providing food, housing, health services, and job programs.

 NowThis News, one of Facebook’s most popular News/Media fan pages recently featured Tiny Homes Detroit in one of their original videos.
 The video received over 5 MILLION views in its first 24 hours!

 The book, authored by Faith Fowler, looks at the “American Dream.” the historical uses of small houses in the United States and how tiny homes have been utilized for poor and homeless people across the country.
 Readers will also learn about the decisions and logistics involved with building the Cass Tiny Homes and its innovative home ownership model.

 Founded in 2014, the mission of the Cass Community Publishing House is to give a voice to writers from groups who are under-represented by the five major publishing companies and to offer a spotlight for religious and urban issues.
 Books by CCPH will include history, biography, photography, novels and poetry.